|Guide||♦||11 Triplogs||0 Topics|

 The Nevada Falls Loop will be accomplished by taking the John Muir Trail up to the top of Nevada Falls and return via the Mist trail in a counterclockwise direction.
 The Nevada Falls are the most remote of the major waterfalls in Yosemite.

 You cannot drive to the trailhead, so plan your trip and allow yourself time to acquaint yourself with options and the layout of the valley.
 You can ride a bicycle, walk or take a free shuttle bus.
 The trailhead is at Happy Isles-stop # 16 on the shuttle and is signed as The John Muir Trail and the Mist Trail.
-The shuttle first run is 7am, and often has standing room only.
+The shuttle's first run is at 7 am and often has standing room only.
 This is the origin of the John Muir Trail which was built from 1915-1938.
 This section, because of its accessibility is a very popular hike and young, old and disabled show up.
-The trail starts out as a paved path and quickly starts a steep incline.
+The trail starts as a paved path and quickly starts on a steep incline.
 The Merced River is flowing briskly below the trail on the right.
 You are almost certain to hear whining and complaining as you pass people pausing, and sitting on rock barriers contemplating on the wisdom of picking this trail.
 The river becomes louder as you approach Sierra Point and the trail levels off slightly as you approach a wooden bridge crossing the Merced.
 For those who have made it this first .9 miles and 350 feet of elevation, they are rewarded with a great view of Vernal Falls in the distance.
-Vernal Falls is a 317 foot waterfall.
+Vernal Falls is a 317-foot waterfall.
 It is broad and square.
 The Merced roars underneath the bridge you are on which is generally lined with people taking photos.
-On the far side of the bridge there is a drinking fountain and restroom.
+On the far side of the bridge, there is a drinking fountain and restroom.
 This is the last chance for potable water.